flutter/website/src/docs/cookbook/testing/widget/introduction.md

 With a widget in the test environment, search through the widget tree for the `title` and `message` Text widgets using a `Finder`.
-This allow verification that the widgets are displaying correctly.
+This allows verification that the widgets are being displayed correctly.

 For this purpose, use the top-level [`find()`]({{api}}/flutter_test/find-constant.html)